MM MIHIR MADHAPARIA

 ME 8342: Advanced Heat Transfer | University of Minnesota – Twin Cities

 The analysis builds a coupled energy-mass balance framework in which the convective heat-transfer coefficient provides latent heat for vaporization and the mass-transfer coefficient governs vapor removal.
-Environmental parameters such as airflow velocity, ambient temperature, and solvent vapor concentration are identified as key process levers, connecting manufacturing conditions directly to thermal performance in the final scaffold.
+Airflow velocity, ambient temperature, and solvent vapor concentration are identified as key process levers connecting manufacturing conditions to thermal performance.